-- 1. Earpiece - 2,12.
+1. Earpiece

+- 2,11.
 Left soft key / Right soft key: Each of these keys perform the functions indicated by the text on the display immediately above them. - 3.
 Side keys: These keys are used to control the volume of key tone in standby mode and speaker volume during a call. - 4.
-Vibration key: Use to set the Manner Mode by pressing and holding the left navigation key for about 3 seconds while in standby mode. - 5.
 Send key: You can dial a phone number and answer incoming calls.
-Press this key in standby mode to quickly access the most recent incoming, outgoing and missed calls. - 6.
-Alphanumeric keys: These keys are used to dial a number in standby mode and to enter number or characters in edit mode. - 7.
-Microphone: Can be muted during a call for privacy. - 8.
-Active flip: Open the flip to answer an incoming call and close to end the call. - 9.
-Display screen: Displays phone status icons, menu items, Web information, pictures and more in full color. - 10.
-Navigation key: Use for quick access to phone functions. - 11.
+Press this key in standby mode to quickly access the most recent incoming, outgoing and missed calls. - Alphanumeric keys: These keys are used to dial a number in standby mode and to enter number or characters in edit mode. - 6.
+Microphone: Can be muted during a call for privacy. - 7.
+Active flip: Open the flip to answer an incoming call and close to end the call - 8.
+Display screen: Displays phone status icons, menu items, Web information, pictures and more in full color. - 9.
+Navigation key: Use for quick access to phone functions. - 10.
 Confirmation key: Long press will launch the WAP browser.
-Allows you to select and confirm menu options. - 13.
-Message key: Use to retrieve or send voice and text messages. - 14.
-End / Power key: Allows you to power the phone on or off, end calls, or return to Standby Mode.
+Allows you to select and confirm menu options. - 12.
+Voice memo key: Press and hold this key to use the voice memo feature. - 13.
+End/Power key: Allows you to power the phone on or off, end calls, or return to Standby Mode. - 14.
+Clear key: Allows you to delete the characters entered or return you to the previous screen. - 15.
+Infrared port: Indicates that you have activated the infrared features to communicate with an IrDA-compliant device and to send or receive data - 16.
+Message key: Use to retrieve or send voice and text messages.